Bfrn/tank-ansible/README.md

 `ansible-playbook -i hosts site.yml`
 `ansible-playbook -i hosts tank_nodes.yml`

-Prometheus Node Exporter 0.15 will be installed, make sure to use the matching Grafana Dashboard template (e.g. https://grafana.com/dashboards/7039).
+The Prometheus Node Exporter is installed on all nodes, the version can be controlled using the variables for its ragarding role.

 ## Roles